openigem/naics36/docs/index.md

 The OpenIGEM version of the model is coded using Sym, a language for expressing general equilbrium models clearly and concisely.
 The model is solved using GEMPACK, a software suite for general equilibrium modeling produced by the Centre for Policy Studies.
 Links to information about Sym and GEMPACK are provided under the "Implementation" section below.

+Implementation of OpenIGEM is underway and not yet complete.
+All of the files on this site, including data, code and documentation, are works in progress and will be revised as project evolves.

 ## IGEM-NAICS